ABMI/treatmentCycleExtraction/README.md

                         episodeAndEpisodeEvent)
 ```

-Cohort generation
+<center>Cohort generation</center>
 ============
-If you do not have cohort table, create the target cohort for treatmentCycleExtraction :
+If you do not have a cohort table, create the target cohort for treatmentCycleExtraction :
 ```r
 conceptIdSet <- c(443384,
                   4181344,